 | PLAY JAVI MARTINEZ IN MIDFIELD

-The Spain international can also feature in defence but that is not necessarily the right choice.
-He can anticipate quick counterattacks from the opposition while positioned in midfield, keeping things tight and organised in the process, while he is also frequently the starting point for his own side's formidable attack.
-His work-rate in midfield also ensures that Schweinsteiger can pull the strings from the middle, resulting in what was arguably the Germany international's best season of his career in 2012-13.
+The Spain international can also feature in defence, but that's not necessarily the right choice.
+He can anticipate quick counter-attacks from the opposition while positioned in midfield, keeping things tight and organised in the process, while he is also frequently the starting point for his own side's formidable attack.
+His work-rate in midfield also ensures Schweinsteiger can pull the strings from the middle, resulting in what was arguably the Germany international's best season of his career in 2012-13.

 While he could provide defensive cover alongside Dante, particularly due to the continued absence of Holger Badstuber through injury, it would be a waste of his talent to use him at the back in the long term.